YJiangcm/PromCSE/README.md

 ## Evaluation
 Our evaluation code for sentence embeddings is based on a modified version of [SentEval](https://github.com/facebookresearch/SentEval).
 It evaluates sentence embeddings on semantic textual similarity (STS) tasks and downstream transfer tasks.
 For STS tasks, our evaluation takes the "all" setting, and report Spearman's correlation.
+The STS tasks include seven standard STS tasks (STS12-16, STSB, SICK-R) and one domain-shifted STS task (CxC).

 Before evaluation, please download the evaluation datasets by running
 ```bash
 cd SentEval/data/downstream/
 bash download_dataset.sh
 ```
+To evaluate the domain shift robustness of sentence embedding, we need to download [CxC](https://drive.google.com/drive/folders/1ZnRlVlc4kFsKbaWj9cFbb8bQU0fxzz1c?usp=sharing), and put the data into *SentEval/data/downstream/CocoCXC*

 Then come back to the root directory, you can evaluate the well trained models using our evaluation code.
 For example,
 ```bash